Prep Time 5'PT5M

 Historical sweet pasta dishes

 Sweet pasta recipes have been around for hundreds of years.
-For some reason, they haven’t caught on to the same extent that the savory recipes have, but they do have plenty of history.(1)
+For some reason, they haven’t caught on to the same extent that the savoury recipes have, but they do have plenty of history.(1)

 French writer Pere Labata ate a sweet macaroni dessert in Sicily in the 1700s.
 It contained almond milk, sugar and cinnamon, as well as dried fruits like currants and pistachios.
 So far, so good, but we will probably do without the ambergris and salami which were also included.